 N-101 is installed in vertical orientation, just as it was positioned in the exterior structural frame of the North Tower immediately above the impact zone.
 Visitors are allowed a close proximity viewing of the artifact allowing them to fully experience and emotionally connect with the magnitude of the attack and subsequent building collapse.

-“The Museum is deeply honored that we will be able to provide the community with a tribute site that pays homage to 9/11, the people who perished in the attacks and the brave men and women who served as first responders on that tragic day,” said Museum President Van A. Romans.
-“As a history museum, ours is an appropriate venue for such an important American artifact, and we are delighted to make it possible for our guests to have access to it.”
+“The Museum is deeply honored to provide the community with a tribute site that pays homage to 9/11, the people who perished in the attacks and the brave men and women who served as first responders on that tragic day,” said Museum President Van A. Romans.
+“As a history museum, ours is an appropriate venue for such an important American artifact, and we hope as many people as possible can have access to it.”

 9/11 Tribute exhibition made possible by these generous sponsors

 City of Fort Worth | Crystelle Waggoner Charitable Trust - Bank of America, Trustee | William E. Scott Foundation